lit-regensburg/samshee/README.md

 - parsing and writing illumina Sample Sheet v2 files.
 - encoding to and parsing from json
-- customizable validation, including a default validation scheme that follows illumina specs
+- customizable validation, ships with a default validation schema that follows illumina specs

 ## Examples